Ecstasy is a Schedule I narcotic under the federal Controlled Substances Act.

 A felony conviction carries 16 months 2 or 3 years in state prison and a fine up to $10,000.

-A conviction under this code section allows a defendant be eligible to seek a diversionary program where successful completion can result in dismissal of your charges.
+A conviction under this code section allows a defendant to be eligible to seek a diversionary program such as penal code 1000 where successful completion can result in dismissal of your charges.

 A violation under this section is a straight felony and has harsher terms than a violation of 11378 HS.
 If convicted, you face 2, 3 or 4 years in state prison and a fine of up to $10,000.